About FOIA Lawsuit Data

 What Cases Qualify As FOIA Cases?

-The project has complete coverage of all cases whose “nature of suit” has been classified by the courts as a Freedom of Information Act case (Nature of Suit Code 895).
+The project has complete coverage of all cases whose “nature of suit” has been classified by the courts as a Freedom of Information Act case, either by having a Nature of Suit Code of 895 or by having a cause of action of 5 USC 552 (fi).
 In addition, the project has been adding lawsuits as they come to our attention where FOIA issues have arisen in the course of the litigation even though they were not originally tagged by the courts as a “FOIA case.”

 Methodology Used in Developing these Statistics